bwknow/FaceDetector/README.md

 npm install
 ```

-In development, the app runs via two separate processes...
+In development, the app runs via two separate processes.

 ### Start the Express Server